Check out this DIY Fluted Dresser makeover with a thrifted Art Deco style dresser, paint, and some wooden half dowels to give a fresh and modern look.

 Step 7: Painting with Fusion Mineral Paint

-( I recieved the Fusion Mineral Paint and Staalmeester Paintbrush from Melanie at Lost and Found Decor.
-They are a family owed business that has a great assortment of paint supplies for your projects.)
+( I received the Fusion Mineral Paint and Staalmeester Paintbrush from Melanie at Lost and Found Decor.
+They are a family-owned business that has a great assortment of paint supplies for your projects.)

 I didn’t thin the paint out at all, but I did spray a mist of water on the dresser before brushing on the paint to minimize brush marks.

 The awesome thing about this paint is that it doesn’t require a topcoat to be super durable.